taiki-e/cargo-no-dev-deps/README.md

 Cargo subcommand for running cargo without dev-dependencies.

-This is an extraction of the [`--no-dev-deps` flag of cargo-hack](https://github.com/taiki-e/cargo-hack#--no-dev-deps) to be used as a stand-alone cargo subcommand.
+This is an extraction of the [cargo-hack's `--no-dev-deps` flag](https://github.com/taiki-e/cargo-hack#--no-dev-deps) to be used as a stand-alone cargo subcommand.

 - [Usage](#usage)
 - [Installation](#installation)